vEnhance/django-discordo/README.md

 #### Using environment variables directly

-If the URL's are not configured in `settings.py` then `django-discordo` will check environment variables instead:
+If the URLs are not configured in `settings.py` (or Django is not present at all) then `django-discordo` will check environment variables instead:

 ```bash
 # In your .env file